 Hold yourself a family games night – either just you guys at home, or bring in family members via Zoom.
 There are lots of ways of doing this.
 You can use real board games (so long as both households have copies) and move your pieces along together, or you can use online platforms like boardgame arena.
 We used this during lockdown and it was a fun way to connect with friends.

-Hold a virtual Secret Santa & Zoom Party
+Hold a Secret Santa Party

 Then once the Secret Santa is organsied, have yourselves a Secret Santa Zoom party and open the gifts together!

-Book a doorstep Santa
+Visit Santa or Book a doorstep Santa

-We saw some fab Doorstep Halloween visits online.. and similarly, many areas have a “doorstep Santa”.
+What childhood magic isn’t complete without a Santa visit?
+But a new trend emerged during the pandemic last year… We saw some fab Doorstep Halloween visits online.. and similarly, many areas have a “doorstep Santa”.
 Google what is available or ask in local facebook groups.
 But be quick, before Santa sells out!!
 (Or alternatively, why not arrange a reciprocal visit with friends).

 Have a Christmas Lights Drive

 A Christmas Classic that we love to do every year anyway!
 We know a local street that is super fun and full of decor.
 It is a great place to drive by nearer Christmas and they always collect money for charity too!

 Christmas Lights Scavenger Hunt/ Bingo